marcorinck/ngDynamicColumns/README.md

 * __columnOrderChanged__ - this event __moves__ one column to the place of another column.
 It expects two paramters: the source column ID and the destination column ID.
 This can be used for instance after a drag and drop action by the user who moves columns around.
-As this does not delete elements from the DOM but moves existing elements to another place, its very fast even in huge and complex tables.
+As this does not delete elements from the DOM but moves existing elements to another place, its very fast even in huge and complex tables.<br />
  The moved column will be inserted after the destination column depending on the move direction.
 If you move a column to the right, the moved column will be inserted to the right of the destination column.
 If you move a column to the left, the moved column will be inserted to the left of the destination column.
-This is done, so a user can actually move a column as first column with only one drag&drop action.
+This is done, so a user can actually move a column as first column with only one drag&drop action.<br />
  __Warning:__ This only moves the DOM elements around, but does not change the actual column configuration.
 To avoid getting DOM and column configuration out of sync, you have to move the corresponding columns in the column configuration by yourself!